 Christians all around the world call this week “Holy Week.”
 During these days we remember the last supper that Jesus had with his disciples in an upper room in Jerusalem.
 We remember the betrayal by Judas Iscariot for thirty pieces of silver.
 We remember the agony of Jesus in the Garden of Gethsemane.
 We remember Peter denying Jesus three times.
-We remember the trials of Jesus in the middle of the night.
+We remember the multiple trials of Jesus in the middle of the night.
 We remember the brutal crucifixion on a hill called Golgotha.

 And then, having walked with Jesus to the Upper Room and the last supper, the Garden of Gethsemane, the arrest, the trials, the scourging, the crucifixion - - we anxiously await the third day, the coming of Easter Sunday morning, and the greatest day in the history of the world.